dcooman/TidyData/README.md

 activity, and study_group, to the front; and remove all but the data columns that contain the mean or standard deviations.
 These columns contain the phrase "mean" r the phrase "std".
 16. Summarize the combined data frame on subject_id, activity, and study_group, calculating the mean for each variable and saving the summarized data file as a text file using write.table.
+The final product is a text file called 'final.txt'.
+It should be opened with read.table("final.txt",header=TRUE).